Types of socialism: Buddhist socialism

 Buddhist socialism is a political ideology which advocates socialism based on the principles of Buddhism.
 Both Buddhism and socialism seek to provide an end to suffering by analyzing its conditions and removing its main causes through praxis.
-Both also seek to provide a transformation of personal consciousness (respectively, spiritual and political) to bring an end to human alienation and selfishness.
+Both also seek to provide a transformation of personal consciousness—spiritual and political, respectively—to bring an end to human alienation and selfishness.

-People who have been described as Buddhist socialists include Buddhadasa Bhikkhu, B. R. Ambedkar S. W. R. D. Bandaranaike, Han Yong-un, Seno’o Girō, U Nu, Uchiyama Gudō, and Norodom Sihanouk.
+People who have been described as Buddhist socialists include Buddhadasa Bhikkhu, B. R. Ambedkar, S. W. R. D. Bandaranaike, Han Yong-un, Takagi Kenmyō, Seno’o Girō, U Nu, Uchiyama Gudō, and Norodom Sihanouk.

 Bhikkhu Buddhadasa coined the phrase "Dhammic socialism".
 He believed that socialism is a natural state, meaning all things exist together in one system.
 Han Yong-un felt that equality was one of the main principles of Buddhism.
 In an interview published in 1931, Yong-un spoke of his desire to explore Buddhist socialism: "I am recently planning to write about Buddhist socialism.
 Just like there is Christian socialism as a system of ideas in Christianity, there must be also Buddhist socialism in Buddhism".

-Tenzin Gyatso, the Fourteenth Dalai Lama of Tibet has said that "[o]f all the modern economic theories, the economic system of Marxism is founded on moral principles, while capitalism is concerned only with gain and profitability. [...]
+Tenzin Gyatso, the Fourteenth Dalai Lama of Tibet, has said that "[o]f all the modern economic theories, the economic system of Marxism is founded on moral principles, while capitalism is concerned only with gain and profitability. [...]
 The failure of the regime in the former Soviet Union was, for me, not the failure of Marxism but the failure of totalitarianism.
 For this reason I still think of myself as half-Marxist, half-Buddhist".

 Christian socialism

-There are individuals and groups, past and present, that are clearly both Christian and socialist, such as Frederick Denison Maurice, author of The Kingdom of Christ (1838), and the Christian Socialist Movement (UK) (CSM), affiliated with the British Labour Party.
-Distributism, is a third-way economic philosophy formulated by such Catholic thinkers as G. K. Chesterton and Hilaire Belloc to apply the principles of social justice articulated by the Roman Catholic Church, especially in Pope Leo XIII's encyclical Rerum novarum.
+Many individuals and groups have professed to be both Christian and socialist, such as Frederick Denison Maurice, author of The Kingdom of Christ, and the Christian Socialist Movement (UK) (CSM), affiliated with the British Labour Party.
+Distributism is a third-way economic philosophy formulated by Catholic thinkers such as G. K. Chesterton and Hilaire Belloc to apply the principles of social justice articulated by the Roman Catholic Church, especially in Pope Leo XIII's encyclical Rerum novarum.

 Various Catholic clerical parties have at times referred to themselves as Christian Social.
 Two examples are the Christian Social Party of Karl Lueger in Austria before and after World War I, and the contemporary Christian Social Union in Bavaria.
-Yet these parties have never espoused socialist policies and have always stood at the conservative side of Christian Democracy.
+These parties have never espoused socialist policies and have always stood at the conservative side of Christian Democracy.
 Hugo Chávez of Venezuela was an advocate of a form of Christian socialism as he claims that Jesus Christ was a socialist.